 More Time Spent Together in Self Quarantine

 Stay-at-home orders and business closures are resulting in couples spending much more time together.
 For those who were already experiencing relationship problems, this added time together can further strain the relationship.
-Not only is there added stress of dealing with a pandemic but availability of therapy and counseling for couples may also be limited during this time.
+Not only is there added stress of dealing with a pandemic but the availability of therapy and counseling for couples may also be limited during this time.
 Job loss or financial difficulties can further contribute to relationship issues.
-Naturally, couples may find themselves fighting more or having less patience with one another during self quarantine.
+Naturally, couples may find themselves fighting more or having less patience with one another during self-quarantine.

 Re-evaluation of Life After a Crisis

-The fear of a pandemic lead you to re-evaluate their life and think about what’s most important.
+The fear of a pandemic leads you to re-evaluate your life and think about what’s most important.
 As we all realize how short life can be and look to make the most of our lives, staying in an unhappy or unhealthy marriage may no longer seem ideal.
 For this reason, people who may not previously have considered divorce may suddenly be thinking about it.
 This image sums up how many are feeling.

 What Couples Should Do

 It’s a difficult time right now for even the healthiest of relationships.
 Try not to make any rash decisions, unless you’re in an abusive relationship, in which case you should do what is best for your personal safety.
 Otherwise, give some time for things to return to normal and for you to think through the decision carefully.
 If you still wish to get a divorce, at least you’ll know that it was well thought out and something you are sure of.

 Get Professional Advice